vault713/wallet713/docs/usage.md

 ```
 wallet713> $ send 10 --file ~/path/to/transaction.tx
 ```
-Generates the file `transaction.tx` in the designated path that sends 10 grins to a recipient.
+Generates the file `transaction.tx` in the designated path that sends 10 epics to a recipient.

 ##### Receiving a file-based transaction
 Once `transaction.tx` is received from a sender, the command: